grusha89/digitalgarden/_notes/Documents/Document detail/Document detail. Linked documents.md

 		* calculated on the base of "Total amount without VAT" of the order minus "Total amount without VAT" of the incoming invoice minus "Paid by deposit" if such presented
 		* amount is displayed with the currency of the document
 		* if invoice type is "Proforma" - remains to deliver is not being calculated
+		* when equals to 0 - is not being displayed
+		* exists as the column only for order
 * From the view of the ==order document detail==:
 	* Remains to deliver